Thompson School of Applied Science

 Faculty members at the Thompson School have significant work experience in industry and business; extensive and up-to-date knowledge of their specialties; ongoing contacts with practicing professionals; dedication to students and to excellence in teaching; and a commitment to practical, science-based education.
 They work closely with students, providing academic advising, career counseling, and special assistance, even outside the classroom, when needed.

-Detailed information on our various program areas and concentrations follow.
+Detailed information on our program areas and concentrations follow.

 Transfer Opportunities

 Students completing an associate degree program often apply for transfer into a baccalaureate program.
-Two plus two articulations are in place for the associate degree programs offered.
-Forest Technology articulates with the Forestry B.S., and Applied Animal Science and Veterinary Technology articulate with the B.S. in Animal Science.
+The Applied Animal Science and Veterinary Technology programs have two plus two articulations with the B.S. in Animal Science.
 Thompson School students can also transfer into many other baccalaureate majors.
 A final cumulative grade-point average of at least 2.5 is required for transfer to most programs; some UNH baccalaureate programs require a higher cumulative grade-point average.
 Other colleges and universities, especially those within the University System of New Hampshire, also welcome graduates from the Thompson School.